Gardens at Launani Vly 1

 Concrete construction appears in a minority of current MLS listings (5 of 20).
 There are no public remarks describing the building as concrete-built or reinforced concrete, so this is supported mainly by MLS checkbox data rather than agent-written confirmation.

-Double-wall construction is strongly supported by the current MLS pattern: 17 of 20 listings include DOUWAL.
-Public remarks do not usually mention construction type, but the broad and repeated checkbox selection across many listings suggests this is a reliable building feature rather than a one-off error.
+Double-wall construction is strongly supported by the MLS data, with 18 of 20 listings marked DOUWAL.
+Public remarks do not usually spell this out, but the consistency across many listings indicates this is a building-level construction characteristic rather than a one-off agent entry.

 No analysis available